-The landscape context of the three buildings and their original role and relationship remains today and provide a unique historic precinct that has been entered on the New Zealand Heritage list/Rārangi Kōrero as the Truby King Historic Area.registered by the New Zealand Historic Places Trust as the Truby King Historic Area.
+The landscape context of the three buildings and their original role and relationship remains today and provide a unique historic precinct that has been entered on the New Zealand Heritage list/Rārangi Kōrero as the Truby King Historic Area.
 Truby King House, the Mausoleum and the adjacent ex Products Factory building are listed as heritage buildings in the Wellington District Plan.

-7.0.1 Policies - landscape character
+7.1.1 HISTORIC SUMMARY34